 Ireland (Éire) recognised the Republic of Estonia on 27 August 1991 and diplomatic relations were established on 10 September 1991.
 Ireland has never recognized Estonia's annexation neither de iure or de facto.

 The current Ambassador of Estonia in Ireland is H.E.
-Mrs Kristi Karesohn who presented her credentials to President Higgins on the 16th September 2014.
+Mrs Aino Lepik von Wirén who presented her credentials to President Higgins on the 4th September 2018.

 Visits of State Officials

 - October 2018 Minister for Trade, Business & Employment Pat Breen at Tallinn Digital Summit.

 - September 2018 Ceann Comhairle Seán Ó Fearghaíl / Tánaiste and Minister for Foreign Affairs & Trade Simon Coveney.

 - October 2017 Senator for the Industrial and Commercial Gerry Horkan / Minister of State for Public Procurement, Open Government and eGovernment Patrick O'Donovan.

 - September 2017 Taoiseach Leo Varadkar / Minister for Finance and Public Expenditure and Reform Paschal Donohoe / Tánaiste and Minister for Foreign Affairs & Trade Simon Coveney / Minister of State at the Departments of An Taoiseach and Defence Paul Kehoe / Minister for Agriculture, Food and the Marine Michael Creed.

 - July 2017 Minister of State for Training, Skills, Innovation, Research and Development John Halligan / Minister of State at the Department of Justice and Equality David Stanton.

 - May 2017 Minister of State for European Affairs Dara Murphy / Minister for Trade, Business & Employment Pat Breen.